balthisar/tidy-cocoa/SwLibTidy/README.md

 - Defines a module for use with Xcode/Clang named `SwLibTidy`.
 - Provides a direct implementation of CLibTidy using Swift native types.
-- Provides an abstracted implementation of CLibTidy using Swift/Objective-C native types, and compatible with both Swift and Objective-C.

 ## Framework